Apollo 13

 Quick summary and important considerations

-A true story about astronauts on a mission to the moon who run into a big problem!
-They have to work with scientists on Earth to find a way to get everyone home safely.
+This movie tells the true story of astronauts on a mission to the Moon that goes wrong.
+They have to work with people on Earth to figure out how to get everyone home safely, showing how brave and smart people can be when things get tough.

 Content Warnings